 At Dedicato, we offer cognitive behavioral therapy to our clients.
-Cognitive behavioral therapy (CBT) is a form of psychotherapy that focuses on modifying dysfunctional emotions, behaviors, and thoughts by identifying negative or irrational beliefs.
-Dr. Marshall and his clinicians, including Kirsten Winter, LMFT, are experts in the science of CBT.
-Further, the Dedicato program seeks to remove self-limiting behaviors and thoughts which are often at the root of addiction.
-By changing these self-destructive patterns, we can redirect clients to lead more productive and healthy lives.
+Cognitive behavioral therapy (CBT) is a form of psychotherapy that focuses on modifying faulty beliefs and distorted beliefs that influence feelings and behaviors.
+Dr. Marshall and his clinical staff are experts in the theory of CBT.
+Furthermore, the Dedicato treatment program seeks to remove self-destructive thoughts which are often at the root of self-destructive and addictive behaviors.
+By changing these self-destructive thinking patterns, we can help patients cope with life more effectively without the use of chemicals so they can lead more productive and healthy lives.

 Cognitive behavioral therapy is a psychological treatment effective for patients suffering from depression, anxiety disorders, alcohol and drug use problems, and severe mental illness.
 CBT is an evidence-based practice proven to lead to significant improvement in functioning and quality of life.

 Cognitive behavioral therapy is based on several core principles, including: